How to Find Grams of an Element in a Compound

 12. Automation: Building a Quick‑Calc Spreadsheet

 Even seasoned chemists appreciate a one‑click solution.
-Below is a minimal layout you can copy into Excel, Google Sheets, or LibreOffice Calc.
+And below is a minimal layout you can copy into Excel, Google Sheets, or LibreOffice Calc. *(If you prefer a script, the same logic translates directly into Python, R, or even a simple calculator app.

 | Cell | Content | Explanation |